Marjana Semkina – Sirin

 I found it difficult to select my favourite tracks on this album because they are all excellent.
 So, I just picked the two longest ones, because you get more bang for your buck with those!
 When I reviewed their first album, I scored it 9/10 but this one is getting a 10.

-OU is the 11th band announced to play at ProgPower Europe 2024!
+Legendary US band Crimson Glory is the last confirmed band to play at ProgPower Europe 2024!

 Releases of the Week 44/2023 with Ophelia Sullivan, A Flying Fish, Toehider, Xoth, Jo Quail, Sammary, Six Days of Calm, Univers Zero, Pénitence Onirique, Osaka Rising & Lingua Ignota